vishalsonar/hind/README.md

 ## Hind Configuration

 Hind require two configuration to execute.
-First configuration is hind.json file which hold list of all Database and collection which are whitelisted and open to use.
+First configuration is hind.json file which hold list of all whitelisted Database and collection that are open to use.
 Second configuration can be done by including JAVA_OPTION as follows:
 * -DconfigPath=_PATH to hind.json file_
 * -Durl=_MongoDB Conncetion URL_
 * -Dsecret=_Secret token used to validate Json Web Token_